 Big Wednesday: Genre, Myth and Trauma

-I am currently working on a book about the John Milius surf film Big Wednesday for the Routledge Cinema and Youth Cultures series, edited by Yannis Tzioumakis and Sian Lincoln.
+My contribution will be a book about the John Milius surf film Big Wednesday.
 Big Wednesday is a coming-of-age drama set against the backdrop of 1960s and 1970s Californian surf culture.
 Written by Milius and Dennis Aaberg, the film is a semi-autobiographical fictionalised account of their own experiences growing up in Malibu.
 It is without doubt Milius’ most personal film and is a relative anomaly in a career synonymous with action and adventure.
 From its opening narration to its closing theme, Big Wednesday is a lamentation to lost youth and to the friends that were made there.
 This book will explore the ways in which the film constructs ideas of youth and what it means to be young in the first act, and then spends the remainder of the film, reflecting on the loss of that youth as the inevitability of age moves them away from that ideal.
 Though unsuccessful on its original release the film has since gone on to be reappraised and is now considered a cult classic thanks to screenings at midnight movie festivals and finding success on video and DVD.
 The film is an important entry in the career of a significant figure who has been largely overshadowed by the success of his contemporaries, often afforded just a footnote in the careers of his more prominent friends.
 This book will help orient the reader by locating Milius and Big Wednesday alongside the ‘movie-brats’ George Lucas and Steven Spielberg and in doing so, it will consider Milius himself, an often divisive and contradictory figure, as no less significant in the history of New Hollywood.